-In addition, the team had a meeting with a university professor who, 2 weeks before, had visited Sirte to assess the situation at both the museum and the old Islamic site.
+In addition, the team had a meeting with Proferssor Abdulla Rhaibi of the University of Benghazi who, 2 weeks before, had visited Sirte to assess the situation at both the museum and the old Islamic site.
 The site is several kilometers away from the town and had not been harmed.
 The rest house was slightly damaged and the stores were broken into and part of their content stolen.
 Currently, work is underway to quantify the damage.
 In Ajdabiya, the contents of the museum had been taken by a number of private persons for safekeeping and have subsequently been returned to the controller.